wp-plugins/easyrecipe/trunk/readme.txt

 7. Readers can rate your recipe in their comments.
 Easy Recipe uses these to generate an average rating for Google

 == Changelog ==
-= 1.1 =
+= 1.2.2 =
+* Added diagnostics
-* Fixed a problem when Wordpress autosave adds spurious paragraphs
+* Fixed the removal of the linkback when requested

-= 1.1.1 =
-* Only accept and display comment ratings if the post is an Easy Recipe

-= 1.1.2 =
+= 1.2.1 =
-* Fix for image not printing on servers with allow_url_fopen off
+* Fix for settings not being stored correctly

 = 1.2 =
 * Added blog title and URL to the bottom of the printed recipe